russellh76/FiddlerCustomRules/README.md

 _highlightGlassBoxResponse_</br>
 _highlightSnowPlowResponse_</br>

 ##  CORS (and other header) hacking
 At the bottom of the _OnBeforeResponse_ function set the string for the desired hack to be applied.</br>
 The function is called _responseHack_.

 ##  SessionID Injection
 This is code for adding a sessionID argument for GETs of the target page.
 Aiding in testing of Sessionization configuration.</br>
 The function is called in _OnBeforeRequest_ and the function name is _addSessionIDtoTargetGETonRequest_.

 ##  Beacon Hack
-Modification of headers to work around a (now closed) Beacon support issue.
+Modification of headers to work around a (now closed) Beacon support issue.</br>
+The function is called _DiscoBeaconFix_.

 ##  Worker Hack